craftercms/docs/source/by-role/index.rst

     :width: 20 %
     :target: site-admin/index.html

-|projectAdminByRole| For the project administrator learning how to create and manage projects/sites in CrafterCMS, please start :ref:`here<newIa-project-admin>`.
+|projectAdminByRole| For the project administrator learning how to create and manage projects/sites in CrafterCMS, please start :ref:`here<project-admin>`.

 ----------------------------
 For the System Administrator